Recruitment informationPublished: 13 January 2023

 The data is held by Optima and will only be shared with RoS to meet the needs of the candidate.

 In addition to the checks stated above, if any particular qualifications or professional memberships are required for the post – as stated in the role profile – we will require to have sight of original documentary evidence (not photocopies).

 Normally, we will ask candidates to bring relevant documentation with them to interview so it does not need to be sent by post or brought into the office at a later date.

 Hours and leave

-We operate a flexible working hours system based on a 37 hour (net), 5-day week, worked over a Monday to Friday.
-As of 01 April 2022, our working hours will reduce to 36 hours (net), 5-day week, worked over a Monday to Friday.
+We operate a flexible working hours system based on a 36 hour (net), 5-day week, worked over a Monday to Friday.

 In addition to 26 days paid leave per annum on entry, our staff are entitled to 12 days of Public and Privilege leave per annum (pro rata for part time workers).

 Our offices are closed on only four of these 12 days, with the balance being used in the same way as annual leave.